kubernetes-retired/kubefed/docs/userguide.md

 ./scripts/delete-federation.sh
 ```

-The above script unjoins the all of the clusters from the federation control plane it deploys,
+The above script unjoins the all of the clusters from the federation control
-by default.
-On successful completion of the script used in example, both `cluster1` and
+plane it deploys, by default.
+On successful completion of the script used in
-`cluster2` will be unjoined from the deployed federation control plane.
+example, both `HOST_CLUSTER` and `MEMBER_CLUSTER` will be unjoined from the
+deployed federation control plane.

 ## Namespaced Federation